boriskaus/Kigali-geodynamics-shortcourse/LaMEM_intro/LaMEM_Intro.md

 With the default parameters there is a viscosity contrast of 1000 between the slab and the surrounding mantle.
 Perform additional simulations with a viscosity ratio of 10 and 100.
 What is the difference in terms of dynamics of the system?

 *Exercise b)*
 Wouter Schellart and colleagues publised a [nature paper](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=Mu_YDqMAAAAJ&citation_for_view=Mu_YDqMAAAAJ:mvPsJ3kp5DgC) in which they explored the effect of slab width on the curvature of a slab.
 Do simulations in which you make the slab narrower and wider.
+Can you reproduce their key findings that the curvature depends on slab width?

 ## 5. LaMEM options
 LaMEM has lots of different options and possibilities, which can take a while to get used to.
 Since we never received funding to make LaMEM an open-source community code, the documentation is somewhat limited (it's very time consuming to writre extensive documentation).